The best way to run a Flash update on your Mac

-In this article we’ll show you the best way to check for Flash updates and also give you a comprehensive guide to update Adobe Flash Player for Mac safely.
+In this article, we’ll show you the best way to check for Flash updates and also give you a comprehensive guide to updating Adobe Flash Player for Mac safely.
 Plus, we’ll tell you how to uninstall it from your computer completely.

 What is Flash Player?

 For years, Adobe Flash Player has been one of the most popular plug-ins used by web browsers to reproduce videos, web ads, and interactive animations.
 But now its position is rocked by some security concerns and safer alternative solutions.

 Google Chrome and Firefox contain the built-in version of Flash running in the sandboxed mode.
 This method is safer than running Flash as a plugin.
 What about Safari, it disables Flash Player by default starting from macOS Sierra.
 The point is that Apple wants you running on HTML5 — the newer and safer way of browsing the web.
 It supports the same multimedia elements as Flash but without any security issues.